jugarbus/music_generator_deep_learning/README.md

 ## Objective

 The project presents an approach for automatic creation of musical compositions that preserve the structure and dynamics of piano music.
 It is primarily a basic exploration comparing autoregressive generative models and a GAN, trained on piano MIDI files to produce new musical pieces.

+Done by:

+Julio García Bustos
+Marcos Rosique Martínez